gagle/node-binary-reader/README.md

       ...
     }))
     .read (1, function (bytesRead, buffer, cb){
       //Warning!
-If you declare the cb argument you must call it process.nextTick (cb);
+If you use the "cb" argument you must call it or the reader
+      //will hang up
+      process.nextTick (cb);
     })
     .read (1, function (){ ... })
     .close ();
 ```

+---

 <a name="reader_seek"></a>
 __Reader#seek(position[, whence][, callback]) : Reader__